The Right Home

 Below is the Feng Shui Home Identification Pack

 …which you can copy & paste for your personal use.
 The first page will allow you to identify the most blatant no-no’s.
 Then it gets progressively more demanding.
-If you are stuck by page two you may need my Yes/No Survey (1 hour when itinerary permits, charged at my call-out rate of £350) I will aim to take measurements and orientations so that you can uprate to a full survey after purchase and the fee would be deducted from the full survey fee.
-These days I can generally give you a yes/no from an agent’s online information without leaving my office and I charge this at my domestic hourly rate, currently £87.50
+If you are stuck by page two you may need me to visit for a Yes/No Survey.
+I will aim to take measurements and orientations so that you can uprate to a full survey after purchase and the fee would be deducted from the full survey fee.
+These days I can generally give you a yes/no from an agent’s online information without leaving my office and I charge this at my hourly rate.

 Feng Shui Home Identification Pack.